-We regularly visited Ethel when she lived on Garland Avenue.
+We regularly visited Effie Shuck when she lived on Garland Avenue.
 She always produced a fine meal, urging us to eat a lot.
 Instead of sitting down to join us during the meal, she would say, "Oh, I'll just have some tea and a cookie."
-My parents tried to persuade her to join us at the table.
-Ethel's food must have been good food, as I have no memories to the contrary.
+Then she would eat in the kitchen.
+Donna remembered that our grandmother would drink tea out of a Pyrex measuring cup, which seemed odd behavior.
+My parents tried to persuade Ethel to join us at the table.
+The food must have been good, as I have no memories to the contrary.
+The 1956 photo below right shows Raymond's family enjoying a meal at Ethel's house on Garland Avenue.